 Remember: native plants plant themselves.
 If they can do it, so can we.

 And now you’ve met some native North American irises!
 All these native irises offer the iconic beauty of irises with the resiliency present in native plants.
-Choose native irises whenever you have a landscaping need that will help them thrive (like areas alongside wetlands or rain gardens).
-They will return years of beauty in return.
+Non-native bearded irises are lovely, but native irises also deserve the spotlight.
+Many native iris species thrive in challenging planting areas, like wetlands or rain gardens.
+Spend time visiting native nurseries to find some, and watch them return years of beauty.
+Interested in exploring more native faves?
+Visit our Beginner’s Guide to Coneflowers or our Beginner’s Guide to Native Magnolias.
 Happy planting!